byAbaddon/Phaser_Game_Frog/README.md

 # Phaser_Game_Frog
-Create game with Phaser 3 , Webpack, Babel
+Create game with Phaser @3.60.0

 ### A project of a arcade DEMO game 'Frog', using:
 + Phaser 3